-The aggregate amount available under the Liquidity Facility for each Trust at November 10, 2010, the first Regular Distribution Date after all Aircraft are expected to have been financing pursuant to the Offering, assuming that such Aircraft are so financed and that all interest due on or prior to November 10, 2010, is paid, will be as follows:
+The aggregate amount available under the Liquidity Facility for each Trust at April 11, 2013, the first Regular Distribution Date after all Aircraft are expected to have been financed pursuant to the Offering, assuming that such Aircraft are so financed and that all interest due on or prior to April 11, 2013, is paid, will be as follows:

-Available

-Trust Amount

-Class A \$

-Class B
+Trust Class A Class B

 Except as otherwise provided below, the Liquidity Facility for each Trust will enable the Subordination Agent to make Interest Drawings thereunder promptly on or after any Regular Distribution Date if, after giving effect to the subordination provisions of the Intercreditor Agreement, there are insufficient funds available to the Subordination Agent to pay interest on the Certificates of such Trust at the Stated Interest Rate for such Trust; provided, however, that the maximum amount available to be drawn under the Liquidity Facility with respect to any Trust on any Regular Distribution Date to fund any shortfall of interest on Certificates of such Trust will not exceed the then Maximum Available Commitment under such Liquidity Facility.
-The "Maximum Available Commitment" at any time under each Liquidity Facility is an amount equal to the then Maximum Commitment of such Liquidity Facility less the aggregate amount of each Interest Drawing outstanding under such Liquidity Facility at such time, provided that following a Downgrade Drawing, a Special Termination Drawing, a Final Drawing or a Non-Extension Drawing under a Liquidity Facility, the Maximum Available Commitment under such.
+The "Maximum Available Commitment" at any time under each Liquidity Facility is an amount equal to the then Maximum Commitment of such Liquidity Facility less the aggregate amount of each Interest Drawing outstanding under such Liquidity Facility at such time, provided that following a Downgrade Drawing, a Special Termination Drawing, a Final Drawing or a Non-Extension Drawing under a Liquidity Facility, the Maximum Available Commitment under such Liquidity Facility shall be zero.

-"Maximum Commitment" for the Liquidity Facility for the Class A Trust and the Class B Trust means initially \$ and \$ respectively, as the same may be reduced from time to time as described below.
+"Maximum Commitment" for the Liquidity Facility for the Class A Trust and the Class B Trust means initially \$ and \$, respectively, as the same may be reduced from time to time as described below.